royneal/beginner_tutorials/README.md

-# Beginner_tutorials
+# Beginner_tutorials Week10

 ## Overview

-ENPM808X ROS Publisher/Subscriber Assignment: Implement a publisher and subscriber using ROS tutorials. code follows Google style guide and c++/11.
+ENPM808X ROS Service/Launch file Assignment: Implement a service that can change the publishing rate of the previously developed publisher/subscriber tutorial. code follows Google style guide and c++/11.

 # Install and Build instructions